 As soon as you’re certain you are moving overseas, it’s important to let your children know so that they understand and have time to process the next steps.
 Keep in mind, if your child has never moved to a new house before, they may have no concept of the idea may not entirely understand at first.
 Depending on their age, here are a few ways you can explain the move to them so that they see it in a positive light.

 - Explain to them the reason for the move whether it be; for your or your partners job, to be closer to family, to have a fresh start etc. This way the child has some context as to the reasoning behind the move.

 - Paint a (hypothetical) picture of the new place, so that your child can begin to understand what it will be like.
-For example; if moving from South Korea to Singapore, you may want to explain there will be warmer weather with no winter time – an exciting new change for the family to experience.
+For example; if moving from Philippines to Canada, you may want to explain there will be colder weather with possible snow in the winter time – an exciting new change for the family to experience.

 - Talk about the small things in the new home; for example – does the place have stairs?
 A fireplace?
 Is it a house or townhouse or maybe an apartment?
 If there are any changes compared to your existing home, try to paint them in a positive light for the child as something new and exciting.

 - Encourage them to share their feelings.
 If they’re scared or apprehensive about the move, it’s important to reassure them everything will be ok and that there are many new exciting changes that will come with the new move.
 Whether that be a new school, new friends or the a new home with a new bedroom.